Wold Decomposition and C*-envelopes of Self-Similar Semigroup Actions on Graphs: Self-similar graphs

 We first note that Conditions \ref{E:CD} and \ref{E:NC} imply they hold true for all $\mu \in E^*$, respectively.
 In fact, for $\mu=e_1\dots e_k$ and $p\in P$, we can check that

 A similar computation can be made for Condition \ref{E:NC}.

 \begin{rem} The condition \ref{E:NC} is related to the Nica-covariance condition arising from the representations of quasi-lattice ordered semigroups.
-Without this condition, the Wold-decomposition can be very difficult to characterize, as we shall illustrate in the next example. \end{rem}
+Without this condition, the Wold decomposition can be very difficult to characterize, as we shall illustrate in the next example. \end{rem}

 \begin{eg} A representation of the odometer semigroup $\bO_n$ is determined by a single isometry $V$ and a row isometry $(S_1,\dots,S_n)$.
 Here, the single isometry $V$ corresponds to the isometric representation $\V$ of $\mathbb{N}$ by setting $V_p=V^p$.
 The condition \ref{E:CD} ensures that $V$ and $S$ intertwine with respect to the self-similar action.
 In the special case of $n=1$, this is simply requiring $V$ and $S_1$ are two commuting isometries.